TrevorAlspach/COP3252-Monopoly/README.md

 - Created Dice.java model
 - Uploaded images of Monopoly board, community chest cards, chance cards, and dice sides for use in GUI
 - Implemented graphics when "Roll Dice" button is clicked so that images of correct dice side appear on the board when dice are virtually "rolled".
-- Placed house and hotel graphics onto designated board positions to appear when a player buys houses on certain properties
+- Placed house and hotel graphics onto designated board positions to appear when a player buys houses or hotels
 - Created property card graphics for display in properties window
 - Documented project details in README.md file